MBDP-bioinformatics-courses/MBDP_Metagenomics_2024/Practicals/README.md

 [__Read more about interactive use of Puhti.__](https://docs.csc.fi/computing/running/interactive-usage/#sinteractive-in-puhti)

 Screen is a handy way to run things in the background without losing them when you logout or have connection problems.
-However, you have to be careful whn using screen, you can easily get lost.
+However, you have to be careful when using screen, you can easily get lost.
 And to make things even more complicated, the screen sessions are specific to each login node.
 And Puhti has at least 4 login nodes.

 **Remember to always first open a screen session and only after that run `sinteractive`.**